stereolabs/zed-pcl/README.md

 The color point cloud is converted and then displayed using PCLVisualizer.
 The 'grab' function of the ZED SDK in charge of the disparity map computation and 3D projection run in a thread.
 ##Build the program

-Open a terminal in 'with PCL' directory and execute the following command:
+Open a terminal in 'zed-pcl' directory and execute the following command:

     $ mkdir build
     $ cd build